 Getting a new puppy can be very exciting for everyone.
 It can also be a little bit overwhelming for both them and you as they do come with lots of responsibility too.
-Despite the excitement and overwhelm it is important that you know how to help your new dog settle in quickly during those first few days and weeks.
+Despite the excitement and overwhelm it is important that you if you are a first time dog owner that know how to help your new dog settle in quickly during those first few days and weeks.
 The best way to do this is to follow these 5 top tips

 How to help your new dog settle in to their new home